Château de La Colle Noire: History

-From the 15th century to the beginning of the 19th century, the site was described in various ways: La Colle Narbonne, La Colle, La Colle Noire, La Colle dwelling etc. However, it was from 1826 that the domain finally took shape, when Henri-Emmanuel Poulle (1792–1877), lawyer, first president of the Court of Aix-en-Provence and deputy of the Var region, from an old family of Montauroux, became owner of the "domain of La Colle" and took the neighbouring hamlet's name to become the "domain de La Colle Noire".
+From the 15th century to the beginning of the 19th century, the site was described in various ways: La Colle Narbonne, La Colle, La Colle Noire, La Colle dwelling etc. It was from 1826 that the domain finally took shape when Henri-Emmanuel Poulle (1792–1877), lawyer, first president of the Court of Aix-en-Provence and deputy of the Var region, from an old family of Montauroux, became owner.
+He took the neighbouring hamlet's name, becoming the "domain de La Colle Noire".

-In 1839 Henri-Emmanuel Poulle created a staging post on the estate which later on would serve as the base for the future chateau.
-Over time, through various acquisitions, the estate reached an area of more than 90 hectares, becoming a vast agricultural operation, composed mainly of plowing fields, pastures, vines and muriers.
+In 1839, Henri-Emmanuel Poulle created a staging post on the estate which later would serve as the base for the future chateau.
+Over time, through various acquisitions, the estate grew to more than 90 hectares, becoming a vast agricultural operation composed of plowing fields, pastures, vines and mulberries.
 In 1858, at the age of 66, Henri-Emmanuel Poulle decided to build a residence for his retirement.
 The construction lasted three years, from 1858 to 1861.
 The facade with its two emblematic towers that dominate the valley, dates from that time.
-It was also during this period that H-E. Poulle had a chapel dedicated to St Anne, in reference to his daughter Anne-Victoire.
+It was also during this period that Poulle had a chapel dedicated to St Anne, in reference to his daughter Anne-Victoire.
 Henri-Emmanuel Poulle also had a chapel dedicated to Saint Barthélémy in the village of Montauroux near the parish church.
 Due to the loss of its land title, it could not be sold as a national asset under the French Revolution and was thus protected from vandalism during the 1870 revolution.
 It passed into the heritage of H-E. Poulle and was transmitted to Christian Dior who offered it to the commune of Montauroux in 1953.
 The chapel was built in 1634 by the White Penitents, and still has today the wooden painted decor which adorns the walls as well as the vault.